RUSSIA: Freedom of religion or belief "extremist" text prosecutions increase

 Fourteen convictions have so far been challenged in higher courts.
 None has been overturned, but five have been sent for re-examination with trial dates not yet being set.

-A Jehovah's Witness sentenced to 10 days' detention after law enforcement agents found a large quantity of banned books and brochures in his garage had his sentence reduced on appeal.
+A Jehovah's Witness sentenced to 10 days' detention after officials found a large quantity of banned books and brochures in his garage had his sentence reduced on appeal.
 According to the written verdict from Komintern District Court in Voronezh, Judge Yevgeny Lukin decided to jail rather than fine A. Bokov on 4 December 2015 because he was unemployed and had no source of income.
 At Voronezh Regional Court on 9 December, Judge Ruslan Meremyanin ruled that Bokov should be released after six days as this was his first offence.
 Bokov's conviction, however, remains in force.

 Police and FSB internet monitoring leads to prosecutions